-- 5.35 Money laundering is defined as: - concealing, disguising, converting, transferring or removing criminal property from the Country or
+- 5.33 Money laundering is defined as: - Concealing, disguising, converting, transferring or removing criminal property from the Country. - Being concerned in an arrangement which a person knows of, suspects or facilitates the acquisition, retention, use or control of criminal property. - 5.34 In accordance with the Council's Anti Money Laundering Policy, all suspected attempts to use the Council to launder money must be reported to the Chief Internal Auditor who is the Council's Money Laundering Reporting Officer. - 5.35 Executive Directors must ensure that their staff understand what money laundering is and their obligations under the anti-money laundering legislation, so that they can recognise situations that might lead to suspicions of money laundering. - 5.36 When a person knows or suspects that money laundering activity is taking place (or has taken place) or becomes concerned that their involvement in a matter may amount to a prohibited act under the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2011, they must disclose this as soon as practicable or risk prosecution.

-- being concerned in an arrangement which a person knows or suspects facilitates the acquisition, retention, use or control of criminal property. - 5.36 In accordance with the Council's Anti Money Laundering Policy, all suspected attempts to use the Council to launder money must be reported to the Chief Internal Auditor who is the Council's Money Laundering Reporting Officer. - 5.37 Executive Directors must ensure that Officers within their Directorate understand what money laundering is and their obligations under the anti-money laundering legislation, so that they can recognise situations that might lead to suspicions of money laundering. - 5.38 When a person knows or suspects that money laundering activity is taking place (or has taken place) or becomes concerned that their involvement in a matter may amount to a prohibited act under the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2011, they must disclose this as soon as practicable or risk prosecution.
-They should report any such concerns to the Section 151 Officer. - 5.39 To mitigate the risks of the Council being used to launder money: - cash payments exceeding £1,000 will not be accepted other than with the prior approval of the Section 151 Officer; and - receipts and payments unrelated to the Council's own activities will not be paid into or from a Council bank account without the prior approval of the Section 151 Officer.
+- 5.37 To mitigate the risks of the Council being used to launder money: - cash payments exceeding £10,000 will not be accepted other than with the prior approval of the Section 151 Officer. - receipts and payments unrelated to the Council's own activities will not be paid into or from a Council bank account without the prior approval of the Section 151 Officer.